By Lucy Searle

 21. Pick flooring that's pet- and mud-friendly

-Mudroom flooring needs to be tough, easy to clean and light-reflecting so that it looks after itself and contributes to the feeling of space that this no doubt small room really needs.
+Mudroom flooring, much in the same way as kitchen flooring, needs to be tough, easy to clean and light-reflecting so that it looks after itself and contributes to the feeling of space that this no doubt small room really needs.

 22. Convert a closet into a mudroom